 This page is a summary verison of the statistical methods used by GrowthBook.
-If you want to read more detail, you can see the full white paper PDF.
+GrowthBook primarily relies on Bayesian statistics to power experimental analysis, but also provides an option to perform frequentist tests.
+If you want to read more detail on the Bayesian approach, see our white paper.

 Bayesian methods help with both of these issues.
-There are no fixed horizons, and although Bayesian methods are not completely immune to the peeking problem, it is much less of a concern.
-You can generally stop an experiment whenever you want without a huge Type I error increase.
+There are no fixed horizons, and peeking problems are less of a concern, although not completely resolved.
+You can generally stop an experiment whenever you want without a huge increase in Type I errors.
 In addition, the results are very easy to explain and interpret.
 Everything has some probability of being true and you adjust the probabilities as you gather data and learn more about the world.
 This matches up with how most people think about experiments - "there’s a 95% chance this new button is better and a 5% chance it’s worse."

 At GrowthBook, we use an Uninformative Prior.
 This simply means that before an experiment runs, we assume both variations have an equal chance of being higher/lower than the other one.
 As the experiment runs and you gather data, the Prior is updated to create a Posterior distribution.
 For Binomial metrics (simple yes/no conversion events) we use a Beta-Binomial Prior.
 For count, duration, and revenue metrics, we use a Gaussian (or Normal) Prior.

 GrowthBook uses fast estimation techniques to quickly generate inferential statistics at scale for every metric in an experiment - Chance to Beat Control, Relative Uplift, and Risk (or expected loss).